 6. Spread the good news.

 Your nonprofit would not be able to see your mission through without the help of your donors.
-So, keep them up to date on your progress and the impact you are making with the funds your raise.
+So, keep them up to date on your progress and the impact you are making with the funds you raise.

-For example, let donors know how many people contributed on Giving Tuesday this year.
+For example, let donors know how many people contributed on GivingTuesday this year.
 Then, thank them for helping your nonprofit reach more people with your message.

-And when you do report on fundraising totals, make sure you tie it to something tangible.
-It’s not important that you raised $5,000 or $50,000 on Giving Tuesday this year.
+It’s not important that you raised $5,000 or $50,000 on GivingTuesday this year.
 The impact of that money on your mission is what matters most!
+So, tell donors how you will use those funds to reach your goals and thank them for making it possible.

 7. Invite donors to double their impact.